allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 Replaying all events every single time is an unnecessary overhead that we decided to mitigate by introducing a lock-free cache for state snapshots.
-After each transition, a state machine will cache its current state along with the stream version which it corresponds to.
+After each transition a state machine will cache its current state along with the stream version which it corresponds to.
 This gives us the ability to restore the state machine to the state it was in after handling `n-1` events, when we want to handle the `n`-th event.

-It requires, however, that states be immutable, or else we may end up with unexpected behaviour.
+It requires, however, that states be immutable, or else we may end up with an unexpected behaviour.
 If states were not immutable, we could not be certain that the state object we cached after handling the `n`-th event is still the same and has not been modified in the meantime.
-Moreover, immutability give us thread safety out of the box.
+Moreover, immutability gives us thread safety out of the box.

 ### Instrumentation

 This state machine framework is also equipped with heavy instrumentation.
-Every fired transition and state change is logged, so we can easily track any errors.
+Every fired up transition and state change is logged, so we can easily track any errors.
 This data is also useful for our data analytics team to keep track of business processes.
 A lot of different metrics come into play to measure performance of each and every state machine deployed.